ipcamit/TorchML-dev/README.md

 ```

 ### 2. `libcuda.so.1: cannot open shared object file`
-CUDA installations come with two set of libraries, `libcudart.so`, which is the actual cuda
+Cuda installations come with two set of libraries, `libcudart.so`, which is the actual cuda
 implementation, and old `libcuda.so` which are stubs for legacy purposes.
 Easiest workaround
 is
 1. to either compile your code on execution node, or
 2. symlink libcudart as libcuda at a local location for compiling purposes,
 3. setup cuda env properly, the stubs are kept at `$CUDA_ROOT/lib64/stubs`, add it to `LD_LIBRARY_PATH`

-If everything else fails, you can try manually compiling it as a last resort.
-You can do that by making a build folder inside the repository and just compiling `cmake .. && make`.
-Following which keep the compiled `libkim-api-model-driver.so` object in
-`~/.kim-api/2.3.0+v*/model-drivers-dir/TorchMLMD__MD_000000000000_000` folder.
-Again please note that this must be kept as a last resort option, and one above solutions should work.

 ### 3. Compilation runs in infinite loop
 cmake > 3.18 have bug that runs in infinite compilation loops in some cases, please use cmake <= 3.18

----